dabreadman/Node-Podman-OpenShift-CI-CD/covid-vue-app/docker/CONTAINER.md

 We `EXPOSE ${APP_PORT}`, allowing connection to the image via the declared port.
 `EXPOSE <port>`

+Note that we also set `USER node`, to attain user privileges for security reasons (wouldn't want escaped client to have administrator privileges).
+`node` is a built-in user for node images.

 And finally, `CMD ["npm", "start"]`.
 This is equivalent to `npm start` in CLI.